odpi/egeria/open-metadata-implementation/view-services/README.md

 (as a diagram) to visualize the details and connectivity of a group of instances of interest to the user.

+* **[tex-view](tex-view)** - explorer interface to inspect types across a cohort of repositories.

+  The Type Explorer (Tex) OMVS is for user interfaces that support enterprise architects who need to inspect, navigate or explore the open metadata types supported by a repository or a cohort of repositories.
+It enables the retrieval of type data (relating to entities, relationships and classifications) and exploration of the graphs of entity type inheritance and the supported combinations of entity and relationship types.

 ## Inside an OMVS